snelson-seattle/Day-Planner/readme.md

 ### Application Description

 Application displays 1 hour time blocks from 9 AM to 5 PM that are color coded depending on the time of day, which is displayed at the top of the page.
-If hour blocks from previous hours are displayed in gray and no new events can be saved in those blocks.
+Hour blocks from past hours are displayed in gray and no new events can be saved in those blocks.
 The current hour is displayed in red, and future hours are displayed in green.
 User types event information into an available time block and then clicks the save button on the right of the time block to save the event.